-One of four quadriceps heads, the vastus lateralis is the head on the outer portion of your thighs.
+One of four quadriceps heads, the vastus lateralis is the muscle on the outer portion of your thighs.
 This muscle is visible when your leg is viewed from the front and can either make you or break you in a new pair of shorts.

-Squatting for Success
+Squat for Success

-The machine leg press offers the advantage of bodily stability, so you can focus on and strengthen the vastus lateralis.
+The lever seated leg press offers the advantage of bodily stability, so you can focus on and strengthen the vastus lateralis.
 When setting up your press, ensure that your lower back is well supported between the seat and back pad.

 A Strong Supporter

-For getting the most out of your vastus intermedius, you want to train one leg at a time.
+To get the most out of your vastus intermedius, train one leg at a time.
 Using only one leg requires the intermedius to support and stabilize the entire leg, activating as much of the head as possible.